Keto Diet Results After One Month

 I'm an eater.
 Like really.
 I don't know about you, but I like to eat food.
-There are four kinds of food I don't like: raw onions, mushrooms, bell peppers, and sea urchin.
+There are four kinds of food I don't like: raw onions, mushrooms, bell peppers, and sea urchins.
 Other than that?
 I will get down to the point of making myself sick if it's a food I genuinely like.
-Unfortunately, I also really like clothes and occasionally if my cute stuff doesn't fit so well, I have to do something to get it under control.
+Unfortunately, I also really like clothes, and occasionally if my cute stuff doesn't fit so well, I have to do something to get it under control.

 It's pretty much low-carb.
 But there's more.

 The term "ketogenic" comes from the term ketosis, which is when your body burns fat as its primary fuel source, producing ketone bodies.
 The diet is so low in carbs that it forces your body into this state of fat burning.

 The idea is that by keeping carbs low and keeping fat high (along with plenty of protein), you will feel full for longer, and thus you will not have to eat as much.
 This will decrease your insulin levels and force your body to start using stored fat as fuel.
 Since all of us are looking to lose those pounds in the form of body fat, a ketogenic diet is a great way to go about it!

 Before you close this page because you think you're incapable of living without bread or pasta, let me let you in on a little secret: you are not incapable of living without bread or pasta, and in this day and age you don't have to!